google/go-containerregistry/cmd/crane/doc/crane_validate.md

 ```
   -h, --help             help for validate
-  -i, --insecure         Allow image references to be fetched without TLS
       --remote string    Name of remote image to validate
       --tarball string   Path to tarball to validate
 ```